ceford/cefjdemos-data-jdm-help/articles/en/banners/banners-clients.md

 - Select **Components â†’ Banners â†’ Clients** from the drop-down menu of the ***Joomla!
 Administrator Panel***.
-You can also select the 'Clients' menu link from the [Banner Categories Manager](https://docs.joomla.org/Help4.x:Banners:_Categories/en "Help4.x:Banners: Categories/en"), [Banner Manager](https://docs.joomla.org/Help4.x:Banners:_Edit/en "Help4.x:Banners: Edit/en") or the [Banner Tracks Manager](https://docs.joomla.org/Help4.x:Banners:_Tracks/en "Help4.x:Banners: Tracks/en").
+You can also select the 'Clients' menu link from the Banner Categories Manager, Banners list or the Banners Tracks list.

 ## Screenshot